binbashar/le-genai-ml/genai-agentcore-demos/AWS_SETUP.md

 **⚠️ Important**: Each workshop participant needs their **own individual AWS account**.
 Do not share accounts.

+**Why individual accounts?**
+- **Isolation**: Your deployments won't interfere with others, and you can experiment freely without affecting teammates
+- **Cost Control**: You see exactly what *your* experiments cost, making it easier to learn AWS pricing and optimize spending
+- **Learning Independence**: You gain hands-on experience with the full AWS account setup process, a critical skill for real-world projects
+- **Security**: No risk of accidentally accessing or modifying another participant's resources

 ### Option A: New AWS Account (Recommended)

 If you don't have an AWS account yet: